British Institute of Technology, England

 The British Institute of Technology, England (BITE), formerly the British Institute of Technology and E-commerce, is a private educational institute, also involved in consultancy and research, whose main campus is located in the London Borough of Newham, east London, England.

-As of 2012, BITE was the 5th largest private higher educational establishment in the UK by number of students.
+In 2021 it was refused registration by the UK Office for Students, having failed on three grounds.

 History

-The British Institute of Technology, England was founded in 1999 in Newham, east London.
-It is as a private educational Institute which is also involved in consultancy and research.
+The British Institute of Technology, England was founded in 1999 in Newham, east London as a private educational Institute which is also involved in consultancy and research.
 BITE has worked on government-funded and private education projects since its foundation.

+In 2012, BITE had been the 5th largest private higher educational establishment in the UK by number of students.

 Campuses and facilities

-Stratford Campus

-The Institute's Stratford Campus is situated in Romford Road (the A118), 2 miles from Westfield Stratford City and the 2012 Olympic Park.
+The institute's Stratford Campus is situated in Romford Road (the A118), 2 miles from Westfield Stratford City and the 2012 Olympic Park.
 The campus consists of the School of Technology and the School of Commerce contained in two seven-storey buildings, Avicenna House and Kalam House, which also include a library and nanotechnology labs.

-Library

 The Newton Library is located on the 3rd floor of Kalam House and offers access to ICT integrated with printed and audio-visual resources.

-Academic Structure

-BITE works in partnership with universities to offer undergraduate and postgraduate provision, including Honours and master's degrees and further education courses.
+Academic structure and subsequent failure

-BITE is subject to annual 'Review for Educational Oversight' inspections by the Quality Assurance Agency for Higher Education; the organisation received a positive review in January 2012 from the body, which expressed confidence in organisation's monitoring and reporting of academic standard quality.
+BITE had been subject to annual 'Review for Educational Oversight' inspections by the Quality Assurance Agency for Higher Education; it had received a positive review in January 2012 from the body, which expressed confidence in organisation's monitoring and reporting of academic standard quality.

-Programmes

-BITE's degree programmes are internally designed and validated by UK University partners including London Metropolitan University.
-The programmes are developed in consultation with business and government sectors to address the gap between industry and higher education.
-The range of programmes includes master's degrees, covering MBA, LLM, MA and MSc qualifications.
-At undergraduate level, there are courses focusing on business and technology.

-IELTS

-BITE is a British Council accredited test centre for the International English Language Testing System (IELTS).
-The IELTS test is available in two modules – Academic and General Training.
-The Academic Module is used by candidates for admission to undergraduate or postgraduate courses and for registration with professional bodies.
-The General Training Module emphasises basic survival skills in a broad social and educational context.
+But in 2021 it was refused registration by the UK Office for Students, having failed on Student protection, on Financial viability and sustainability and on Management and governance.
+Its website no longer exists.

 Conferences

-Since 2008 BITE has organised a World Hi Tech Forum conference, focusing on a different country each year, including: 2008, India; 2009, China; and in 2010, UAE.
+From 2008 BITE had organised a World Hi Tech Forum conference, focusing on a different country each year, including: 2008, India; 2009, China; and in 2010, UAE.